What are the compositions of cosmetic products?

 Lavender oil: Has a calming effect and promotes skin regeneration.

-Rosemary oil: Has circulation-stimulating and anti-inflammatory properties.
+Rosemary oil: Has circulation-promoting and anti-inflammatory properties.

 7. Preservatives